Billing for Extended Sessions

 A New Billing Possibility

 Another billing possibility for extended therapy sessions emerged in 2016 when the AMA allowed add-on codes for Prolonged Services, 99354 and 99355, to be used by non-medical personnel.
 Formerly allowed to be used only by doctors, physician’s assistants, and nurses, these “add-on codes” are used when billing for services that have gone longer than the usual service.
 According to the American Academy of Professional Coders (AAPC), the only individual psychotherapy service that could be billed with a Prolonged Service Codes was CPT 90837 (60 minute individual therapy).
 Not long afterwards, the AMA allowed these codes to be used with family or couples therapy, CPT code 90847.
+To bill using Prolonged Services codes, the session had to be a minimum of 30 minutes beyond the original code.
+This means, for a 90837 (60 minutes) the session minimum would be 90 minutes; for a 50-minute 90847, the session must be a minimum of 80 minutes.

 Other Billing Options